The Top 100 Foods High In Polyphenols

 Curly endive (var crispum) is a small, wispy green vegetable with curly leaves.

-Endive provides large amounts of vitamin K1 and the mineral manganese, and it is high in polyphenols from the flavonoids class (kaempferol) (102).
+This vegetable provides large amounts of vitamin K1 and the mineral manganese.
+It is high in polyphenols from the flavonoids class, particularly kaempferol (102).

 Endive is a bitter tasting vegetable but becomes somewhat sweeter—and more pleasant—after cooking.